Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Administration

-Follow the below steps for administration of TNKase;
+Follow the steps below for administration of TNKase:

 • Administer reconstituted TNKase as a single intravenous bolus over 5 seconds.